vmware/terraform-provider-nsxt/website/docs/r/policy_tier0_gateway.html.markdown

 * `failover_mode` - (Optional) This failover mode determines, whether the preferred service router instance for given logical router will preempt the peer.
 Accepted values are PREEMPTIVE/NON_PREEMPTIVE.
 * `default_rule_logging` - (Optional) Boolean flag indicating if the default rule logging will be enabled or not.
 The default value is false.
 * `enable_firewall` - (Optional) Boolean flag indicating if the edge firewall will be enabled or not.
 The default value is true.
-* `force_whitelisting` - (Optional) Boolean flag indicating if white-listing will be forced or not.
+* `force_whitelisting` - (Deprecated) Boolean flag indicating if white-listing will be forced or not.
 The default value is false.
+This argument is deprecated and will be removed.
+Please use `nsxt_policy_predefined_gateway_policy` resource to control default action.
 * `ipv6_ndra_profile_path` - (Optional) Policy path to IPv6 NDRA profile.
 * `ipv6_dad_profile_path` - (Optional) Policy path to IPv6 DAD profile.
 * `ha_mode` - (Optional) High-availability Mode for Tier-0.
 Valid values are `ACTIVE_ACTIVE` and `ACTIVE_STANDBY`.